 Stenciling eventually spread to Europe, thanks to the trade routes from the East.
 The technique of stenciling became quite popular, and was used to add color to master prints.
 Stencils became handy in mass productions of items, including manuscripts, playing cards, book illustrations, fabrics, and wallpaper.

 Immigrants brought the use of stenciling with them to the New World, and once again the technique was employed in a variety of ways and new styles were developed.
 Stencils were used as decoration in the home, on furniture, and in works of art.
 Stenciling once again became popular for architectural designs in the early 20th century, as craftsmen took advantage of mass-produced designs from an array of periods, including Renaissance, Victorian, and Art Deco.
 This stenciling style can still be found in public buildings, churches, and homes.

 With today’s technology, it is fairly simple to produce stencils.
-At Alabama Chanin, we use laser cut Mylar stencils.
-Our stencils are carefully composed (more on that coming soon) by our design and graphics teams, and then manufactured by Stencils Online.
+Our stencils are carefully composed by our design and graphics teams and then laser cut onto Mylar, making them durable and long lasting.
 We then transfer patterns onto fabric using an airbrush.
 Sometimes, we merely leave unembellished paint on cotton for a simple effect.
 More often, we use these stencils as a map for our sewing methods—appliqué, reverse appliqué, and even intricate beading.